 - dispute the claim by filling in a Dispute resolution request (Form 16) and sending it to the RTA, or

 - agree with the other person’s claim by signing the back of the Notice of claim and sending it to the RTA, or

 It is important to note that if the party receiving the notice takes no action, after 14 days the RTA will refund the bond as requested on the first form received.

-The RTA will send the Notice of claim to the tenant’s last known address, which may be the rental premises they have just vacated.
-Tenants should always keep the RTA informed about changes to their forwarding address, in case there is a claim against their bond.
+The RTA will send the Notice of claim to the tenant’s last known address, which may be the rental premises they have just vacated, or via email if the tenant has agreed to receive electronic notification from the RTA.
+Tenants should always keep the RTA informed about changes to their customer details – including forwarding mail address and email – in case there is a claim against their bond.